+The application context diagram below shows the high level component of the BCDS system.

 Table 5 describes the information in the Application Context Diagram in four sections.
 Note that the system for which this design applies is represented by a single object (typically in the center of the diagram).
 Therefore, it is not referred to in Table 5 below.